log2timeline/dftimewolf/docs/recipe-list.md

 ## `plaso_ts`

-Processes a list of file paths using a Plaso and epxort results to Timesketch.
+Processes a list of file paths using a Plaso and export results to Timesketch.

 **Details:**